 Memory foam’s ability to conform to your body’s unique shape makes it one of the most comfortable sleep surfaces for the majority of sleepers, especially those who suffer from chronic aches and discomfort.
 Regardless of your sleep position, it can relieve, and even help prevent, back pain, pressure points, muscle soreness, and more.

 |Amerisleep AS3||Plant-based memory foam that supports you and the environment.||$1199|

 |Zoma Sports Mattress||Gel-infused memory foam with zoned support.||$750|

 Our recommended memory foam mattress is Amerisleep’s AS3.
-We are fans of Amerisleep and all of their mattresses because they are each tailored towards different sleep styles, but their AS3 is the most versatile and adaptable, so it’s comfortable for a lot of different sleepers.
+We are fans of Amerisleep because their beds are tailored for different sleep styles.
+The AS3 is the most versatile and adaptable, so it’s comfortable for a lot of different sleepers.

 Let’s break down the state-of-the-art technology Amerisleep uses in their top-rated bed.

 The cover of every Amerisleep mattress is with a lightweight, breathable fabric that helps keep air flowing throughout the mattress.
 This fabric helps you sleep cool and wake up refreshed!

 Next, every Amerisleep mattress uses Bio-Pur®.
 Bio-Pur® is Amerisleep’s proprietary plant-based memory foam.
 Since this foam removes a portion of the petroleum that is used in more memory foam beds, it is also cleaner, safer, and more eco-friendly.

 Bio-Pur® also has an advanced open-cell structure which helps it retain its shape and bounce better than traditional memory foam.
 The AS3 has three inches of Bio-Pur® as the comfort layer, allowing it to provide immediate pressure relief and comfort.